BFA Comedy Arts

 to submit a resume before you are able to register for an interview.

-You should submit 2-3 samples of different types of writing, such as a plays, scenes, comedy sketches, monologues, short stories, poetry, essays, or any other examples of your creative writing ability.
+You should submit 2-3 samples of different types of writing, such as excerpts from original plays, scenes, comedy sketches, monologues, short stories, poetry, essays, or any other examples of your creative writing ability.
 You will need to upload your writing sample materials before you are able to register for an interview.

 Video Audition (Portfolio)